If you would like to read any of my papers but cannot access them, please get in touch and I can send you a copy.

 This study looks at the difference between two Danish medieval skeletal populations.
 The differentiation is examined between an urban and rural population from patterns of trauma arising from economy and occupation.

-Reference to paper in International Journal of Paleopathology (2019)
+Link to paper in International Journal of Paleopathology (2019)

 Early Human Dispersals Within the America